What to do when someone passes away in the Navnat community

 I hope this helps.

-Please let me know if I’ve left anything out.
-I now leave you with a list of things that you many need to gather for the Prarthna Sabha, funeral & ceremonies.
+Below, you’ll find a list of things that you may need for the Prarthna Sabha, funeral and ceremonies.

 Items required for various rituals at time of death – Provided by Surendra Mehta